saranyaviswam/lotto-winnings/README.md

 - [x] Test cases : JUnit test cases has been added for unit testing.

 ## Application URL
-AWS Url for the application :http://lottowinnings-ui-client.s3-website-us-east-1.amazonaws.com/
+Url to access the application :http://lottowinnings-ui-client.s3-website-us-east-1.amazonaws.com/

 ### Endpoints
 REST API endpoint to calculate the winnings;